National Indigenous Network Initiative

 Founder & CEO

-Robert’s extensive career spans over 25 years of dedicated service to Indigenous communities in South Australia, the Northern Territory, and the Anangu Pitjantjatjara Yankunytjatjara (APY) lands.
-His expertise covers various areas, including criminal justice, housing, homelessness, supported accommodation, and the delivery of culturally safe therapeutic services.
+With a career spanning over 27 years, Robert has dedicated his life to improving outcomes for First Nations communities across South Australia, the Northern Territory, and the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
+His expertise spans diverse areas, including criminal justice, housing, homelessness, supported accommodation, and the delivery of culturally safe therapeutic services.

-Throughout his professional journey, Robert has held significant roles beginning early with the Aboriginal Prisoners & Offenders Support Services to SA/NT Regional Manager for Aboriginal Hostels Ltd. Moving onto Senior Aboriginal Consultant and Operational Manager at the SA Housing Authority in Western Adelaide where he managed his team overseeing 3700 tenancies, additionally, he managed the customer service division in Port Adelaide and lived and worked for two years in the APY lands managing over 400 tenancies across the APY communities & Homelands under the Remote Indigenous Housing agreement.
+Early in his career, Robert worked with the Aboriginal Prisoners & Offenders Support Services.
+He went on to serve as the SA/NT Regional Manager for Aboriginal Hostels Ltd., followed by leadership roles as Senior Aboriginal Consultant and Operational Manager at the SA Housing Authority in Western Adelaide.
+There, he managed a team overseeing 3,700 tenancies and led the customer service division in Port Adelaide.
+He later spent two years living and working in the APY Lands, managing over 400 tenancies under the Remote Indigenous Housing Agreement.

 Rechelle